Outdoor Gear Guide

 - Garmin InReach Mini – Personal locator beacon (PLB) and/or satellite communicator device.
 Alert authorities in an emergency, plus send & receive text messages via satellite.

 Always pack a light to find your way back down the trail after an epic summit sunset!
 Or overnight camping trips.
 Plus a set of spare batteries.

-- Black Diamond Storm – Powerful, lightweight, and waterproof headlamp that has a great locking feature so it won’t turn on inside your bag.
+- Black Diamond Revolt – Powerful, lightweight, rechargeable & waterproof headlamp that has a great locking feature so it won’t turn on inside your bag.

 3. Sun Protection